 Rise of Hindu Shahis

 The initial Hindu Shahi dynasty was the house of Kallar, but in 964 A D. the ruler was assumed from Bhima upon his death by the Janjua empire Maharaja Jaypal, who celebrated as a hero of his struggle in defeating his kingdom from the Turkic rulers of Ghazni.
-Jaypal was challenged by the armies of Sultan Subagtagin and latter by his son Sultan Mahmood Ghazna.
-In the wake of the Muslim invasions of Kabul in the second half of the 7th century the Kabul ruler made an appeal to the Ksatriyas of the Hind who had gathered there in large numbers for assistance and drove out the Muslim invaders as far as Bost.
+Jaipal was challenged by the armies of Sultan Subagtagin and later by his son Sultan Mahmood Ghazna.
+In the wake of the Muslim invasions of Kabul in the second half of the 7th century, the Kabul ruler appealed to the Ksatriyas of the Hind who had gathered there in large numbers for assistance and drove out the Muslim invaders as far as Bost.

-In subsequent years, the Muslin armies returned with large reinforcements and Kabul swept when the Shahi rulers agreed to pay the tribute to the conquerors.
-For strategically reasons, the Shahis, who continued to offer stubborn resistance to Muslims onslaughts, finally moved their capital from Kapisa to Kabul in about AD 794.
+In subsequent years, the Muslim armies returned with large reinforcements, and Kabul swept when the Shahi rulers agreed to pay the tribute to the conquerors.
+For strategic reasons, the Shahis, who continued to offer stubborn resistance to Muslims onslaughts, finally moved their capital from Kapisa to Kabul in about AD 794.
 Kabul Shahi remained in Kabul until 897 AD when Ya’qub Laith Saffari, the founder of the Saffarid dynasty, conquered the city.
-Kaabul Shahis had built a defensive wall all round the Kabul city to protect it against the army of Muslim Saffarid.
-The remains of this wall are still visible over the mountains which are located inside the Kabul city.
+Kabul Shahis had built a defensive wall all around Kabul city to protect it against the army of Muslim Saffarid.
+The remains of this wall are still visible over the mountains which are located inside Kabul city.